hex108/leetcode/NOTES.md

   e.g. Sudoku Solver.

 ## How to make programe faster?
+### Pruning
+It is used in many programs.
+Briefly, we need cut down alternative answer those must not be the answer.
+It usually appears  in the code in the form of conditional statements.

+e.g. Scramble String.

 ### Record
 Record values that need computed many times.
 It could change the complexity of the algorithm.
 If not using record, it will exceed time limit.